krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 # Project 1 - The Inventory App

-An enchanced breakdown of the project purpose:
+An enhanced breakdown of the project purpose:

 ## :memo: Situation

-The Inventory App is a fullstack web application created for Bootcamp Part 2, Week 8 of the Multiverse curriculum.
+The Inventory App is a full-stack web application created for Bootcamp Part 2, Week 8 of the Multiverse curriculum.
 The main concept of the Inventory App is a mock e-commerce app in which the e-commerce company can track the inventory of the items that are listed on the website.

 ## :pushpin: Task